Clara Gibbings: Reception

 It won third prize (amounting to £750) in a competition held by the Commonwealth government in 1935.
 The judges said the film "contained sparkling dialogue supported by competent acting, although the adaptation of the English play on which it was based was inadequate."
 However, as of 1936 the film had not been seen on Sydney screens.
 It was released in England but received poor reviews.

 Peter Fitzpatrick, biographer of Thring, later described the movie as looking "like a run-of-the-mill British B-picture, and that is at once a badge of proficiency and a mark of its remoteness from everything that Effree stood for."

+Filmink wrote" The play itself isn’t that crash hot, a sort of theatrical “programmer” that they made back in the day... and your enjoyment of it will probably depend on how much you engage with Dorothy Brunton as a star...
+We will say, though, that the love story between the characters of Brunton and Copelin is quite well done."
+The same magazine argued the film was influential on a later Australian film written by Harvey It Isn't Done.